ShoabSaadat/vina_python_project/README.md

 python3 autodock_python.py -pp all
 ```

-Now you should have following files:
+Now you should have the following files:
 - ./vina
 - ./vina_split
 - ./receptor/receptor_xyz.pdb (Use it to prepare and make a pdbqt file using autodock-tools.
 Keep it here even if you make a pdbqt)